 Its lower-than-100-dollars asking price is one of the Accentor's many aces.

 Outdoor lovers who require a breathable and lightweight pair may consider the Accentor and the Danner Trail 2650.
 Both of these offerings are crafted by their manufacturers for adventures set in warm weather.
 Shown below are the features that make these shoes ideal for such an environment and the qualities that set them apart.

 Price.
-If you’re looking for something that is budget-friendly, Merrell hits the sweet spot.
-Danner’s Trail 2650’s price is approximately $60 more than the Merrell Accentor’s.
+If you’re looking for something quite inexpensive, Merrell hits the sweet spot.
+The Trail 2650 is approximately $60 more expensive than the Merrell Accentor.